Hudson Bay expedition: York Factory

-Lapérouse sailed into the mouth of the Nelson River and moved the troops to the smaller company ships on August 21 to prepare an amphibious landing, with the plan of approaching the fort from the rear, a distance of about 16 mi.
+Lapérouse sailed into the mouth of the Nelson River and moved the troops to the smaller HBC ships on August 21 to prepare an amphibious landing, with the plan of approaching the fort from the rear, a distance of about 16 mi.
 He then proceeded with his engineer to take soundings in the Nelson River and discovered that due to its shallowness, even the smaller boats would have difficulty approaching firm land.
 His small boat then became mired in mud by the receding tide, and was not freed until 3:00 am the next morning.
 Captain Langle proposed to Major Rostaing, the commander of the French troops in the expedition, that they cross the muddy shallows on foot.
 This was agreed, and the troops then set out across the shallows.
 Unknown to them, conditions improved only marginally once land was reached, and they spent the next two days wading through bogs and muck to reach the fort.
 Meanwhile, Lapérouse returned to the fleet because bad weather was threatening its safety.
 Both frigates lost their anchors when sharp rocks underwater cut through their cables in the turbulent conditions.

-York Factory was occupied by 60 British traders and 12 Native Americans.
+York Factory was occupied by 60 British fur traders and 12 Native Americans.
 When the French warships were spotted, governor of York Factory Humphrey Marten loaded trade goods onto the King George so they would not fall into French hands.
 When the French arrived on August 24, Marten surrendered the fort.
 Although Lapérouse sent a frigate after the King George when she sailed off during the night after the fleet's arrival, her captain, Jonathan Fowler, successfully eluded the pursuit due to his superior knowledge of the shallow waters of the bay.
 Rostaing took the British inhabitants of the trading post prisoner, destroyed what goods he could not plunder, and burned York Factory to the ground.
 He was, however, careful to preserve a cache of supplies for use by Native Americans who came to the fort to trade.
 These acts of kindness, along the treatment of his British captives earned Lapérouse praise from Hearne, Louis XVI, and the British government.

 Lapérouse did not learn of the capitulation until August 26, and continuing bad weather and difficulties with the frigates meant that he did not effect a junction with Rostaing until August 31.
 The terms of capitulation included the surrender of Fort Severn, another trading outpost of the Hudson's Bay Company.
 He chose not to go to Fort Severn on account of the lateness of the season and the poor condition of his ships and men, who were suffering from scurvy and other diseases.
 During the process of loading goods and supplies onto the fleet, five small boats overturned and 15 men drowned.